 Known as the Madrid Football Club when founded in 1902, it wasn’t until 18 years later when King Alfonso XIII gave the club permission to use the word Real in its club title.

-Since the name change, the club has seen unbridled success winning every trophy that has been available to the club.
+Since the name change, the club has seen unbridled success winning every trophy available to the club.

 How many teams have Real in their name?

-At the time of writing, there are five teams that have Real in their name.
+At the time of writing, five teams have Real in their name.